kpunith8/Links-and-Tutorials/General Topics/Git basics to advanced concepts.md

 ```
 git merge --no-ff <target-branch>
 ```
-The --no-ff flag causes the merge to always create a new commit object, even if the merge could be performed with a fast-forward.
+The `--no-ff` flag causes the `merge to always create a new commit object`, even if the merge could be performed with a fast-forward.
 This avoids losing information about the historical existence of a feature branch and groups together all commits that together added the feature

 ```
 git merge <target-branch-to-merge-with>